-Postdoc associates who have provided at least 90 days' notice of retirement from the university can use accrued annual time after their retirement notice but must work the last two work weeks to provide adequate transition time within the department.
+Employees who have provided at least 90 days' notice of retirement from the university can use accrued annual time after their retirement notice but the employee must work the last two work weeks to provide adequate transition time within the department.
 If the retirement notice is not provided timely, accrued annual time cannot be used through the retirement date.